-(The man holding the paddle on the book cover below is actually Geoffrey Chaucer, the Mediaeval English bard.
+(The man holding the paddle on the book cover below is actually Geoffrey Chaucer, the Medieval English bard.
 Alec Ross is pictured on the left, wearing an early prototype of a Tilley Hat.)

 I didn’t have the privilege of knowing Alec, but I did have the privilege of knowing and working with a canny Welsh MD by the name of John O’Sullivan.
 John probably forgot more Medicine than I ever learned; he had a kind, generous spirit, and a wonderfully wacky sense of humor.

 One day in 1994 John and I decided to start writing a humor column for The West End Weekly, the weekly newspaper for the town of Rainy River, Ontario (population also 1,000).

 We called the column Emedics although I voted for calling it The Department of Lateral Thinking.
 Together we wrote eighty or so columns before I moved away from Emo in 1996.